mkolod/deep-reinforcement-learning/p2_continuous-control/Report.md

 ![reward plot](./convergence.png)

+## Recording of trained actor playing

+You can see the video of trained actor that got checkpointed successfully playine [here](https://www.youtube.com/watch?v=EBTrjLHi-hU).

 ### Ideas for future work

 DDPG is by no means the only approach to deep reinforcement learning.
 If given more time, I would have liked to experiment with TNPG, RWR, REPS, TRPO, CEM, CMA-ES and other algorithms, which are compared [here](https://arxiv.org/abs/1604.06778).
 I could have also tried out PPO for continuous action spaces (see [here](https://blog.openai.com/openai-baselines-ppo/)).
 There are also even more recent approaches such as [D4PG](https://openreview.net/pdf?id=SyZipzbCb) worth exploring.